Class of Memberships

 Admission Requirements

-Any person who is a fellow member of at least one of the actuarial bodies approved from time to time by the Council and who is nominated by two Fellow Members shall upon approval by the Council be eligible to become a Fellow Member;
+(i) is a fellow member of at least one of the actuarial bodies for the membership class approved from time to time by the Council and who is nominated by two Members who are either Fellow Members or Chartered Members;

 and

-Obtain passing grade on Core paper AND one of the Elective papers of the ASHK Certificate (Certificate in Hong Kong Insurance Markets and Regulations).
+(iii) obtain passing grade on Core paper AND one of the Elective papers of the ASHK Certificate (Certificate in Hong Kong Insurance Markets and Regulations),

 Grandfathering

-All existing ASHK Fellow members who hold valid membership status on 1 January 2019 are eligible for grandfathering.
-ASHK may introduce a Professional Development Course as part of the transitional arrangements.
-More details will be announced in due course.
+All existing Fellow members of ASHK who held valid membership status on 1 January 2019 were eligible for grandfathering.
+ASHK has introduced a Professional Development Course as part of the transitional arrangements.

-Any ASHK Fellow member who was grandfathered but has subsequently lapsed their membership, regardless of any reasons, is required to take the examinations of the ASHK Certificate (Certificate in Hong Kong Insurance Markets and Regulations) to requalify as an ASHK Fellow thereafter.
+Any Fellow member of ASHK who was grandfathered but subsequently lapsed their membership, regardless of any reasons, is required to pass the examinations of the ASHK Certificate to requalify as a Fellow member thereafter.

 Associate Members shall be entitled to vote at the General Meetings, to nominate candidates for election of Council Members, to present papers approved by the Council and to join in discussions.
 They shall not be elected as Council Members.